 What is Spray Tanning?

-Spray tanning is temporary and does not pose any long-term risks of sun damage.
+Spray tanning is temporary (it lasts about a week) and does not pose any long-term risks of sun damage.
 Most tanning sprays have DHA (Dihydroxyacetone) as their main ingredient, which reacts with the amino acids in the dead layer on the skin’s surface.
 This reaction causes the browning of the skin.

 The other ingredient commonly found in tanning sprays is a bronzer.
 These provide you with instant color while the DHA takes its time to cause the color change.
 The bronzers usually wash off with a shower, while the DHA is more resistant to showers.